-In the case of Aedes and Anopheles mosquitoes (those that carry malaria, lymphatic filariasis, dengue, chikungunya, yellow fever, and Zika fever), new approaches that are proven in the lab need to scale up production and they need to be monitored in proof of concept studies.
+In the case of Aedes and Anopheles mosquitoes (those that carry malaria, dengue and chikungunya), new approaches that are proven in the lab need to scale up production and they need to be monitored in proof of concept studies.
 New technologies are required to support these next steps.
 Monitoring of mosquito populations and of infection status of caught insects and facilitating mass rearing are all areas where gaps exist that need to be closed.

 This call for proposals is therefore divided into three sections of which applicants can address as few or as many as they can tackle within the scope of an 18-month duration, $100,000 Grand Challenges Explorations award.

 Applicants MUST incorporate into their proposal a plan for proof of the efficacy of the developed technology.

 To support innovative approaches to vector control and monitor the success of proof of concept/roll-out trials, we need to be able to quantitatively measure mosquito populations in the field.
 To that end, we are seeking adult mosquito traps meeting the criteria below:

 - Low-cost and does not require mains supply power.